All Episodes

 I mean, even when they talk about a tax cut, what's the next thing you hear?

-Well, we gotta find a way to make up the difference.
+Well, we've got to find a way to make up the difference.

-This is it's true of people, I think in Republican circles, too, is depending on how establishment they are.
+People, liberal democrats, it's true of people, I think, in Republican circles too, depending on how establishment they are.

 The real greed is in Washington among people who run the federal government.